Main illustration: Molly Mendoza

 part of user onboarding

 In the same way, a great support conversation tool will always be a crucial part of user onboarding and retaining more customers.
-A tool like Intercom Respond lets customers get answers to questions you didn’t anticipate in your docs or that they can’t answer independently.
+A tool like the Intercom business messenger lets customers get answers to questions you didn’t anticipate in your docs or that they can’t answer independently.
 If you find the same questions are being asked over and over again, this is great feedback about the usability of your docs, your product, or both.
 Teachers adjust their lessons based on this type of informal assessment all the time.
 You should too.

 At Intercom, our Customer Support team tags every conversation twice.
 One identifies the team responsible for that area of the product, and the other categorizes the type of conversation (confusion, bug, feature request, etc.).
 These tags help our product team iterate and plan our roadmap.

 One-on-one and group tutoring